 Subsequent testing may be based on age, life expectancy and testing history and should be discussed with a medical professional.References:

 http://www.nccn.org/professionals/physician_gls/pdf/prostate_detection.pdf (Prostate Cancer Early Detection, page MS9) *

 Free Prostate Testing in the Metroplex is Available at Selected Locations

 One of the largest prostate cancer events is the annual Cowtown Cruisin' for a Cure

 carshow in Fort Worth, usually held on the third Saturday in September,

 which offers free testing during the event; all proceeds generated

 from this event benefit research and treatment for prostate cancer.

-North Texas Prostate Cancer Coalition, Man to Man (ACS), Fort Worth as well as the
+North Texas Prostate Cancer Coalition, Fort Worth Prostate Cancer Support Group at Moncrief, as well as the

-Texas Health, Harris hospital.
-During this year's event, over 500 cars
+Texas Health, Harris Hospital.
+During last year's event, over 500 cars

 free prostate testing.